 It has been calculated that on average the combined employer and employer contribution will equate to nearly one half of the crew member’s monthly salary.

-- If the crew member is working or employed on a yacht that is:
+1. If the the crew member is working or employed on a yacht that is:

 – not flying the French flag; and